Fathimath Nahula: 2010–present: Expansion into film production

 Later in 2010, Nahula wrote and co-produced Yoosuf Shafeeu's Veeraana, a drama film that deals with child sexual abuse.
 Starring Shafeeu, Niuma Mohamed and Amira Ismail the film received mixed to positive reviews from critics, praising the writer and director for touching a condemnatory topic though criticing its "over-the-top melodrama".
 Having a strong buzz prior its release, the film was proved to be a commercial success.
 Her next production was Ravee Farooq-directed romantic drama film Mihashin Furaana Dhandhen (2012), starring Niuma Mohamed, Mohamed Manik and Ali Seezan.
 Upon release, the film received mixed response from critics while Ahmed Nadheem of Haveeru noted the film as "the best Maldivian melodramatic film" he had seen in the past two years, though displeased with its similarities between two Bollywood films.
 At 3rd Maldives Film Awards, Nahula received a nomination for Best Screenplay and Best Costume Design.

 In 2016, Nahula yet again occupied the director's seat alongside Ahmed Sinan for the horror film 4426; a genre she has not explored before.
 Upon release, the film received mostly positive reviews from critics.
 Ahmed Nadheem of Avas labelled the film as a "masterpiece" and wrote: "Nahula has arranged the sequences of the scenes a tidy note giving the viewers no space for complains in the plot.
 The only are she lacks the expertise; technical department is a revelation in this film compared to her previous works".
 However, it was also considered to be her "best performance" so far.
 Ahmed Adhushan reviewing for Mihaaru credited the screenplay of the film as its "hero".
 "Nahula has proved the industry that she is capable to write stories beyond romance".
 With twenty five houseful shows being screened, 4426 was declared as the highest-grossing Maldivian film of the year.

 2018 was a dull year for Maldivian film-industry with regards to 2018 Maldivian presidential election.
 Her only release of the year was the first Maldivian web-series, a romantic drama, Huvaa.
-The series consisting of sixty episodes and streamed through the digital platform Baiskoafu, centers around a happy and radiant family which breaks into despairing pieces after a tragic incident that led to an unaccountable loss.
+The series consisting of eighty two episodes and streamed through the digital platform Baiskoafu, centers around a happy and radiant family which breaks into despairing pieces after a tragic incident that led to an unaccountable loss.
 The pilot episode was viewed by more than 16,000 users at the time of release and was declared to be a success.